 Jessie, who is currently separated from her husband Mel after four years of marriage, is in this situation.
 Mel would not return her calls, and when she finally reached him, he said, “I don’t want to be with you.
 I want a divorce.”

 On the other hand, if you are the one who wants a divorce, and you are certain that this is what you need to do, then you can say something like: “We have exhausted every option.
 We have tried everything to make this marriage work, but I don’t see any other choice but to divorce.”

 Striving for “Right Relations”

 As a free individual, you have the option to do whatever you want.
 You don’t have to be conscious.
 You don’t have to explore all options.
 You can just say you want a divorce.
 My belief, however, is that as human beings we have a higher consciousness; we have choices, and every action has a corresponding reaction.
-If we want “right relations” with others, then we need to think carefully about our choices, and strive to harm no one in the process.
+If we want “right relations” with others, then we need to think carefully about our choices and strive to harm no one in the process.
 I believe we should attempt to be conscious every moment, for the choices we make in the present will affect our lives in the future.

-This article was excerpted and edited with permission from the book Conscious Divorce: Ending a Marriage with Integrity by Susan Allison, Ph.D, published by Three Rivers Press 2001.
-Dr. Susan has a Ph.D. in Transpersonal Psychology and a private practice with individuals and groups to bring about healing, using traditional therapies, hypnosis, process therapy, shamanic journey, and energy medicine.
-Learn more at www.empoweredhealer.com.Back To Top
+This article was excerpted and edited with permission from the book Conscious Divorce: Ending a Marriage with Integrity (Three Rivers Press, 2001) by Susan Allison, Ph.D.
+With a Ph.D. in Transpersonal Psychology, Dr. Susan has a private practice with individuals and groups to bring about healing using traditional therapies, hypnosis, process therapy, shamanic journey, and energy medicine. www.drsusanallison.com.